Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: Experiment

 In contrast, MossFuse achieves efficient inference by preserving only the essential components: multi-modality decoupling and modality aggregation processes, allowing high-quality HR-HSI reconstruction in a single-shot inference.
 This simple but effective architecture significantly enhances computational efficiency compared to methods requiring iterative optimization or fine-tuning during inference, making it suitable for real-world applications where processing time and resource constraints are critical factors.

-\textbf{Degradation Estimation.} We conduct a comprehensive analysis of degradation parameter estimation by comparing our method with several fully blind approaches, including HySure~\cite{simoes2014convex} and DAEM~\cite{daem}, as illustrated in Fig.~\ref{fig_degradation}.
+\textbf{Degradation Estimation Analysis.} We conduct a comprehensive analysis of degradation parameter estimation by comparing our method with several fully blind approaches, including HySure~\cite{simoes2014convex} and DAEM~\cite{daem}, as illustrated in Fig.~\ref{fig_degradation}.
 Our algorithm demonstrates exceptional accuracy in estimating degradation parameters across both spatial and spectral dimensions, achieving near-optimal results.

-Furthermore, the Supplementary Materials present additional results on degradation estimation across diverse degradation patterns.
+Moreover, given the diversity of degradation models in real-world scenarios, we further assess the framework’s robustness by evaluating the performance distribution of different algorithms under six groups of degradation conditions~\cite{daem} on the CAVE dataset.
+Fig.~\ref{fig_violin} presents violin plots of two evaluation metrics, PSNR and SAM, illustrating the reconstruction performance across various degradation settings.
+These results demonstrate that our algorithm excels not only in accuracy but also in robustness compared to others.

+In unsupervised hyperspectral and multispectral image fusion (HMIF) tasks, the absence of ground truth implies that the accuracy of degradation model estimation is crucial for high-fidelity HR-HSI reconstruction.
+Given the remarkable results achieved, a critical question naturally arises: Is the observed state-of-the-art performance primarily attributed to the degradation estimation module, rather than the core modality decoupling architecture?

+To investigate this aspect, we assume knowledge of the degradation model and adapt several state-of-the-art (SOTA) fully supervised fusion methods to operate under the same unsupervised setting for fair comparison.

+In this setup, the loss function is constructed with both the HR-MSI and the LR-HSI as dual reconstruction constraints, rather than their original supervised losses.
+Formally, the loss is defined as:

+where \( \|\cdot\| \) represents the L1 norm, \(\hat{\text{X}}\) is the reconstructed HR-HSI, and the degradation operators \(R\) (spectral downsampling) and \(C\) (spatial downsampling) are fixed and given.
+Such a self-supervised formulation enables effective model training without requiring access to ground-truth HR-HSI, making it suitable for the unsupervised fusion task.